 Exercise, but not too much

-Since amenorrhea is very common among active women, at times it may be best to reduce your intensity at the gym.
+Since amenorrhea is very common among active people who menstruate, at times it may be best to reduce your intensity at the gym.
 Taking a rest day can not only benefit your reproductive health, but can help with muscle recovery and protects you from injury.

 Getting in your daily physical activity can do wonders for our health, however over exercising and going overboard at the gym can have a negative effect and put your reproductive health at risk.